PouryaTarimoradi/OpenCV-FaceRecognition/README.md

 ## Contact

 If you have any questions or would like to discuss these projects, feel free to reach out to me at [Your Contact Information].

 Happy coding and exploring computer vision!
+Feel free to fork this repository and submit pull requests.
+If you find any issues or have suggestions for improvements, please open an issue.

+## License

+This project is open source and available under the [MIT License](LICENSE).

+## Contact

+If you have any questions or would like to discuss these projects, feel free to reach out to me via my GitHub profile or via https://www.linkedin.com/in/pourya-tari/.

+Happy coding and exploring computer vision!